Kode-n-Rolla/hacking_time/README.md

 	      <li> <a href='https://overthewire.org/wargames/'> OVERTHEWIRE</a> - uitable for anyone looking to learn the theory of information security and apply it in practice regardless of their experience level
 	      <li> <a href='https://hacking-lab.com/services/'> HACKING-LAB</a> - provides CTF challenges for the European Cyber Security Challenge, but they also host regular competitions on their platform that anyone 			can participate in
 	      <li> <a href='https://pwnable.kr/'> PWNABLE.KR</a> - this platform focuses on pwn challenges similar to CTF, which involve finding, reading, and submitting flag files that are present in each task
 	      <li> <a href='https://w3challs.com/'> W3Challs</a> - an educational platform with a variety of tasks in different categories, including hacking, wargames, forensics, cryptography, steganography, and 				programming.
 The platform 			aims to provide realistic challenges.
 Depending on the difficulty of the solved task, you earn points.
 There is also a forum where you can discuss and solve tasks with 			other participants
 	      <li> <a href='https://www.smashthestack.org/'> SmashTheStack</a> - consists of 7 different wargames: Amateria, Apfel (currently offline), Blackbox, Blowfish, CTF (currently offline), Logic, and Tux.
 Each 			wargame contains a variety of 			tasks ranging from standard vulnerabilities to reverse engineering challenges
 	      <li> <a href='https://microcorruption.com/'> Microcorruption</a> - is a CTF where you need to "reverse" fictional electronic locking devices called Lockitall.
 Lockitall devices protect bonds stored in 				warehouses owned by the 			fictional company CyYombinator.
 On the way to stealing the bonds, you will learn about assembly language, how to use a debugger, step through code, set breakpoints, and 			explore memory
 	      <li> <a href='https://pwn0.com/'> The platform pwn0</a> - is a VPN where almost anything can happen.
 Fight against bots or users and earn points by gaining control over other systems
       <h3> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MSFVenom help </h3>
 	      <li> <a href='https://gist.github.com/dejisec/8cdc3398610d1a0a91d01c9e1fb02ea1'> gist.github </a>
 	      <li> <a href='https://infinitelogins.com/2020/01/25/msfvenom-reverse-shell-payload-cheatsheet/'> Cheat Sheet </a>
       <h3> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; OSINT and Information Gathering </h3>
-	      <li> <a href='https://osintframework.com/'> Aggregation</a> of all popular tools and resources for OSINT
+	      <li> <a href='https://osintframework.com/'> OSINT Framework</a>Aggregation of all popular tools and resources for OSINT
 	      <li> <a href='https://archive.org/'> Archive</a> of sites history
+	      <li> <a href='https://www.babelstreet.com/'> Babel street</a>.
 	      <li> <a href='https://crt.sh/'> Crt.sh</a>
 	      <li> <a href='https://dnsdumpster.com/'> DNSdumpster</a> for passive and fast search domains and subdomains and etc
 	      <li> <a href='https://urldna.io/'> Urldna.io</a>.
 Free, complex, power tool for research web.
 Collect ssl info, ip addreses, headers, cookies, some info about techs and etc